chart21/hpmpc/README.md

 (NUM_INPUTS * DATTYPE * PROCESS_NUM * Split_Roles_Multiplier) / Total time measured.

-When using the Split-Roles, Split_Roles_Multiplier is 6 for three node settings and 24 for four node settings.
-Otherwise, the multipler is 1.
+When using the Split-Roles, Split_Roles_Multiplier is 6 for three-node settings and 24 for four-node settings.
+Otherwise, the multiplier is 1.

 ### Debugging